vicsz/spring-cloud-lab/readme.md

 In the case of the spring.application.name update, this should be reflected both the the Eureka service listings, and in the initial console initailzaition for Slot Machine Service.

+## 8 - **Bonus** Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka